Skip to main content

 Program eligibility requirements

-Students interested in the Cybersecurity Bachelor of Science degree will be given pre-major status when admitted to the university.
-They will be assigned an academic advisor in the College of Sciences.
+Upon admission to the university, students aspiring to pursue a Bachelor of Science degree in Cybersecurity will be granted pre-major status and assigned an academic advisor from the College of Sciences.

 For acceptance into the Cybersecurity major, students must submit an Undergraduate Program Declaration Form when the following conditions are met: